KnowThePepper

 Before the numbers even come up, the Chocolate Bhutlah announces itself through smell - a dark, almost tobacco-like smokiness that sets it apart from the sharp, fruity blast you get from something like the Reaper's intense culinary heat.
 The flavor has genuine depth: chocolate, earth, and a slow-building burn that doesn't peak for a full minute after contact.

-Botanically, this is a C. chinense variety — the same species responsible for most of the world's most extreme peppers.
+Botanically, this is a the chinense pepper species variety - the same species responsible for most of the world's most extreme peppers.
 The pods grow wrinkled and lumpy, turning from green to a deep chocolate brown at full maturity, typically reaching 2-3 inches in length.

 This pepper originated in the USA as a deliberate hybrid - breeders wanted the Douglah's famous chocolate flavor combined with the Bhut Jolokia's structural intensity.
 The result is a pod that serious hot sauce makers and extract producers treat as a prized ingredient, not a novelty.
 Handled correctly, the smoky depth actually contributes something meaningful to a finished product.